Ernst Ferand

-Ernst Thomas Ferand (b.
-1887; d.
-29 May 1972) was a Hungarian music educator and musicologist.
+Ernst Thomas Ferand (born Ernő Freund; 5 March 1887 – 29 May 1972) was an American musicologist and music educator of Hungarian birth.
 He was also known as Ernest Ferand and Ernst Ferand-Freund.

 Biography

-Ferand was born in 1887 in Budapest, Hungary.
-He became interested in the methods of Émile Jaques-Dalcroze, and from 1925-1938 he taught at Dalcroze's Schule Hellerau-Laxenburg.
+Ferand was born in 1887 in Budapest, Austria-Hungary.
+He attended the Royal National Hungarian Academy of Music and the University of Music and Performing Arts Vienna.
+He became interested in the methods of Émile Jaques-Dalcroze, and from 1925 to 1938 he taught at Dalcroze's Schule Hellerau-Laxenburg in Austria.
 In 1938 he published the influential treatise Die Improvisation in der Musik (Improvisation in Music).

-From 1939 until 1965 he was affiliated with the New School of Social Research.
+He fled Europe after the Nazi annexation of Austria, finding refuge in the United States.
+From 1939 until 1965 Ferand was affiliated with the New School of Social Research.
 He wrote a number of articles which were published in The Musical Quarterly and the Journal of the American Musicological Society.

-Reviewing the English translation of Improvisation in Nine Centuries of Western Music, Peter Wishart described Ferand as "perhaps the most widely acknowledged authority on the subject [of improvisation in Western music.]"
+Peter Wishart described Ferand as "perhaps the most widely acknowledged authority on the subject [of improvisation in Western music.]"

-Ferand died on May 29, 1972 in Basel, Switzerland.
+Ferand died on May 29, 1972, in Basel, Switzerland.